• As low as $300/Night

 • Private vacation home

 Single family home, entire home, close to the West Ashley Greenway and Bikeway.
-Great location, painless to get to Downtown Charleston or anywhere in Charleston metro area within 20-30 min.
+Great location, simple to get to Downtown Charleston or anywhere in Charleston metro area within 20-30 min.
 Close to the beaches and the airport, as well as the various medical facilities throughout the area.
 There is a washer and dryer in unit for your use, and blackout curtains in the bedrooms.
 The home is equipped with essentials and there is a huge screen TV in the living room and in both bedrooms.

 About the Area